If he manifested himself to us as he did to Isaiah, nothing would be able

 to faithfully describe someone infinitely beyond all words or thoughts that

 our limited intelligence can express.
 We might be made in His image,

 His power is inexhaustible.
 He created and holds all things

-together by the word of his power moment by moment, and it would take no
+together by his powerful word moment by moment, and it would take no

 more from him to create a billion other universes any more than it would take to

 create a single atom.
 Nothing is too difficult for him.